Netshops-Commerce-GmbH/docker-setup/README.md

     - SMTP password: test
     - Connection auth:
 4. Open the [mailhog webinterface](http://may.local:8025/)
-5. Send a mail from shopware in the backend
+5. Send a mail from shopware in the backend (Settings -> Email Templates -> Choose a template -> Send test email to shop owner)

 ## Docker structure